Get Free Help with a Honey Bee Swarm

 Colony Extractions

 If a honey bee colony is established inside a house, for example, living in the chimney or an attic, it’s no longer a swarm.
 The bees can still be safely removed.
 But the extraction process is more complicated.
-The ACBA has beekeepers experienced in doing such extractions; you can all the same phone number to get a referral.
+The ACBA has beekeepers experienced in doing such extractions; you can call the same phone number to get a referral.
 There will be a fee, to be negotiated with the individual beekeeper.

 Swarm Collecting Legalities